Bolide-AI/mcp/TOOL_OPTIONS.md

-# BolideAIMCP Tool Options
+# BolideAI MCP Tool Options

-This document explains how to configure tool registration in BolideAIMCP to optimise for different workflows and reduce the number of tools presented to LLM clients.
+This document explains how to configure tool registration in BolideAI MCP to optimise for different workflows and reduce the number of tools presented to LLM clients.

 ## Overview

-BolideAIMCP supports selective tool registration based on environment variables.
+BolideA IMCP supports selective tool registration based on environment variables.
 This allows you to:

 1. **Opt-in to individual tools** - Enable only specific tools you need
 2. **Enable tool groups** - Enable logical groups of tools for specific workflows